-How to enhance traceability in your commercial laundry
+How to Enhance Traceability in your Commercial Laundry

-Inventory management and product tracking can be difficult to maintain when processing speeds and throughput requirements increase.
+Inventory management and garment tracking can be difficult to maintain when processing speeds and throughput requirements increase.
 Items can quickly get lost, resulting in rework, inefficient processes and – in the worst cases – inaccurate accounting and inventory practices.

 Some laundries are turning to radio frequency identification (RFID) transponders and tags to track garments and linens through their supply chain from soil to pack out.
 These RFID tags use antennas or microchips to receive and transmit data.

 While they’re an excellent solution for individual products and offer full tracking capabilities, RFID tags are expensive.
 Not only that, when it comes to stacked product, they can provide an inefficient process by requiring a tag on each individual item.
 With ultrasonic banding, stacks can be bundled and tracked in one step.

 HOW WILL ULTRASONIC BANDING IMPROVE MY TRACKING CAPABILITIES?

 Ultrasonic banding is an efficient way of bundling, labeling or unitizing a single product or group of products without external heat or adhesives.
 More specifically, it uses an ultrasonic weld to secure banding material to itself.
 The result is a high-quality label with vibrant graphics that doesn’t require any adhesives to be applied to your product.